chiayisu/Natural-Language-Processing-Spring-2021/README.md

 # Natural Language Processing Spring 2021

 ## Course Description
 The course mainly introduces the theories and applications of Natural Language Processing.
 This course starts from basic concepts of Natural Language Processing to the-state-of-the-art Natural Language Processing algorithms such as transformer.
-Also, this course will introduce how to apply the concepts that learnt in this course to dialog system and introduce some concepts of Reinforcement Learning if time-permitted.
+Also, this course will introduce how to apply the concepts that learnt in this course to task-oriented dialog system and introduce some concepts of Reinforcement Learning if time-permitted.

 ## Lecture 1: Introduction to Natural Language Processing